3 Then the king’s courtiers who were in the palace gate said to Mordechai, “Why do you disobey the king’s order?”

 and old, children and women, on a single day, on the thirteenth day of the twelfth month—that is, the month of Adar—and to plunder their possessions.

 יג וְנִשְׁלוֹחַ סְפָרִים בְּיַד הָרָצִים אֶל־כָּל־מְדִינוֹת הַמֶּלֶךְ לְהַשְׁמִיד לַהֲרֹג וּלְאַבֵּד אֶת־כָּל־הַיְּהוּדִים מִנַּעַר וְעַד־זָקֵן טַף

 3:13 To destroy, massacre, and exterminate all the Yehudim

 Usually, the Torah gives us the reason why an individual, or the nation as a whole, are punished.
 Megillat Esther, however, does not explicitly state what the people did to deserve the threat of annihilation.
 When viewed in historical context, it becomes clear that the Jews of Shushan were guilty for not having returned to Eretz Yisrael even though they had the opportunity to do so.
-After the Persian king Cyrus conquered the Babylonians, he allowed the children of Israel to return to the land of Israel and begin reconstruction of the Beit Hamikdash.
+After the Persian king Cyrus conquered the Babylonians, he allowed the Children of Israel to return to the Land of Israel and begin reconstruction of the Beit Hamikdash.
 However, a mere 42,360 returned to Yerushalayim (Ezra 2:64) while close to a million remained in Babylonia.
-The generation was therefore punished for their lack of enthusiasm towards returning to Israel, thus teaching us the importance of making every effort to embrace the land and to physically return to it whenever possible.2 comments
+The generation was therefore punished for their lack of enthusiasm towards returning to Israel.
+This teaches us the importance of making every effort to embrace the land and to physically return to it whenever possible.2 comments

 14 The text of the document was to the effect that a law should be proclaimed in every single province; it was to be publicly displayed to all the peoples, so that they might be ready for that day.